rbw/aiosnow/docs/usage/model/declare.rst

 -------

-Model declaration is done using or or more :ref:`aiosnow.fields <fields-root>` assigned directly to members of the Model class, or using a separate *ModelSchema* associated via the `model_cls` member.
+Model declaration is done using or or more :ref:`aiosnow.fields <fields-root>` assigned directly to members of the Model class.

 Model
 *****